wongCH/windows-timer-lock/README.md

 4/ when the screen is lock how to unlock with admin password?

 5/ in the GUI, the Used Today and Time Remainding must be in tick to update the time.
+6/ the application is in the lock mode, when key in the the admin password, reset the timer counter.